leevayy/image-repository/readme.md

 ## How to run:

 1. Clone repository
+2. `npm i express`
-2. Add your images to `./images` folder
+3. Add your images to `./images` folder
-3. run `npm start`
+4. run `npm start`
-4. Go to `localhost:3333`, you will see list of all images you added.
+5. Go to `localhost:3333`, you will see list of all images you added.